Griffin has 44 points in return against Clippers

 TIP-INS

-Pistons: Drummond had his NBA-leading ninth game of at least 20 points and 20 rebounds. … Griffin played at Staples on Wednesday night when the Pistons lost to the Lakers 113-100. … C Zaza Pachulia (right lower leg contusion) missed his seventh straight game. … G Ish Smith (right adductor tear) sat out his 19th straight game.
+Pistons: Taylor Griffin was on babysitting duty, bringing his younger brother’s son, Ford, to the locker room after the game. … Drummond had his NBA-leading ninth game of at least 20 points and 20 rebounds. … Griffin played at Staples on Wednesday night when the Pistons lost to the Lakers 113-100. … C Zaza Pachulia (right lower leg contusion) missed his seventh straight game. … G Ish Smith (right adductor tear) sat out his 19th straight game.

 Clippers: They lost their first game against Griffin’s Pistons in Detroit within days of last year’s trade.
 Griffin had 19 points in that game.